Florence Griffith Joyner: Olympic runner

 Following the Olympic trials, in late July 1988, Griffith Joyner left coach Kersee saying she wanted a coach able to provide more personal attention.
 Another contributing factor was her unhappiness with the lack of sponsorship and endorsement opportunities.
 In addition to being her coach, Kersee was Griffith Joyner's manager, as he required all the athletes he coached to use his management services too.
 Griffith Joyner's decision to sign with personal manager Gordon Baskin therefore necessitated the coaching change.
 She left UCLA for UC Irvine with her husband serving as full-time coach.

 By then known to the world as "Flo-Jo", Griffith Joyner was the big favorite for the titles in the sprint events at the 1988 Summer Olympics.
 In the 100-meter final, she ran a 10.54, beating her nearest rival to the world record, Evelyn Ashford, by 0.30 seconds.
 In the 200-meter semifinal, she set the world record of 21.56 seconds and then broke this record by 0.22 seconds in winning the final with a time of 21.34 seconds.
-Like her 100-meter world record, this mark still stands.

 At the same Olympics, Griffith Joyner also ran with the 4 × 100 m relay and the 4 × 400 m relay teams.
 Her team won the 4 × 100 m relay and finished second in the 4 × 400 m relay.
 This was her first internationally rated 4 × 400 m relay.
 She left the games having won four Olympic medals, three gold and one silver.
 At the time, her medal haul was the second most for female track and field athlete in history, behind only Fanny Blankers-Koen who won four gold medals in 1948.

-In February 1989, Griffith Joyner announced her retirement from racing.
+In February 1989, four months after the Olympics, Griffith Joyner announced her retirement from racing.
 She cited her new business opportunities outside of sprinting.
+Griffith Joyner made her announcement days before a scheduled March 13, 1989 vote by The Athletic Congress (now known as USA Track & Field) that approved the introduction of mandatory random year-round drug testing.
 The month after announcing her retirement, she was selected as the winner of the James E. Sullivan Award of 1988 as the top amateur athlete in the United States.
+Griffith Joyner also won the 1988 World Athletics Award for women.